hkaluuma/dockerize-php-app/README.md

 ## To create a network
 docker network create test

+## To list existing networks to see if the new one is there
+docker network ls

 ## To run the image
 docker compose up

 docker compose up -d #to run the image in the background with out logs showing

+## Other common commands of docker you may need inlude:
+### to list the containers
+docker ps -a
+### to remove the docker container
+docker rm 0ea91f8511d4 # where 0ea91f8511d4 is the container id
+### to list the docker images
+docker image list
+### to list the containers
+docker rmi rmi 4a6df810d2c4 # where 4a6df810d2c4 is the image id